 - Closing Deadline

-Unlike a cash transaction (where the buyer and seller go their separate ways after closing), a seller financed real estate deal creates an ongoing relationship between both parties.
-When the deal is closed, the buyer and seller will effectively become the “borrower” and “lender” – and they will continue to deal with each other for the remainder of the term of the loan.
-As such, it’s important for both parties to be in total agreement about their respective commitments to the deal.
+Unlike a cash transaction (where the buyer and seller go their separate ways after closing), a seller-financed real estate deal creates an ongoing relationship between both parties.
+When the deal is closed, the buyer and seller will effectively become the “borrower” and “lender,” they will continue to work with each other for the remainder of the loan term.
+As such, both parties must agree on their respective commitments to the deal.

-As I mentioned above, when I’m selling a property with a Deed of Trust, I’m working with raw land.
-Since this type of property is remarkably uncomplicated (with no tenants to deal with, no improvements to inspect, no utility bills to worry about, etc.), my purchase agreement template doesn’t have to be long and confusing.
-The terms I offer my buyers are very similar from one deal to the next and because of this – I’m able to use a MUCH simpler contract that to get the job done.
+When I sell properties with owner financing, I work with raw land.
+This type of property is remarkably uncomplicated (with no tenants, no improvements, no utility bills, etc.), so my purchase agreement doesn’t have to be long and confusing.
+The terms I offer my buyers are very similar from one deal to the next, and because of this, I can use a very simple contract to get the job done.

 My template is just three pages long, and it looks something like this:

-As you can see, its pretty simple and I like it this way because it doesn’t intimidate the other party.
-It’s straightforward, to the point, and it’s easy for people to accept and move forward.
+As you can see, it's pretty simple, and I like it this way because it doesn't intimidate the other party.
+It's straightforward, to the point, and easy for people to accept and move forward.

-Filling out all of these details at the outset will take a few minutes – but once it’s finished and both parties have signed it, all the subsequent steps become MUCH easier, because this agreement spells out all the details you’ll need to insert into the Promissory Note and Deed of Trust (below).
+Filling out all of these details at the outset will take a few minutes, but once it’s finished and both parties have signed, all the subsequent steps become much easier because this agreement spells out all the details needed for the Promissory Note and Deed of Trust (below).

 2. ID Statement

-A personal identity statement is another simple form that isn’t necessarily required – but it can be very helpful as you’re preparing the documents to close a seller financed real estate transaction.
+A personal identity statement is another simple form that will be helpful as you prepare the documents to close a seller-financed real estate transaction.